 - Gunjan Sharma, Counsel at Volterra Fietta.
 Mr Sharma has represented States before the International Court of Justice, represented investors and States in investor-State arbitrations and been counsel to clients before numerous US courts.
 This has included representing clients in nine-figure disputes involving claims arising out of the alleged denial of space spectrum and interference with space transmissions.
 In addition to his significant litigation experience, Mr Sharma routinely advises companies on complex issues of international law and investment risk.
 Mr Sharma has also advised clients on dispute resolution, indemnification clauses, stabilisation clauses, investment risk mitigation and sovereign immunity issues in over 300 commercial transactions.
 Based on the recommendations of his clients and peers, Mr Sharma has been recognised as a “Rising Star” in public international law, “for sure”, by Legal500 and as a “Rising Star” in Commercial Arbitration by Euromoney.

-This event will be moderated by Florentine Vos, Associate at Volterra Fietta.
+This event was moderated by Florentine Vos, Associate at Volterra Fietta.
 Ms Vos advises States, international organisations and private clients on issues of public international law and international dispute settlement, including before the International Court of Justice and in investor-State arbitration.
 Her expertise covers a wide array of public international law topics, including the law on State responsibility, reparations in international law, deep seabed mining and space law.
 She regularly publishes, speaks and gives (radio) interviews on issues of space law.